 For full-time Graduate students only.

-Financial Assistance is Available to assist full-time graduate students at NYU who have significant financial hardship caused by unusually large medical expenses.
-The Student Health Center provides applicants medical financial counseling and assists them in accessing additional resources.
-With this assistance program, we are able to assist full-time graduate students who might otherwise be unable to continue their studies because of an unanticipated financial burden due to serious illness or injury.
+This Fund aims to assist full-time graduate students at NYU who have significant financial hardship caused by unusually large medical expenses.
+The Student Health Center provides applicants medical financial counseling and assists them in accessing additional resources including the Graduate Medical Financial Hardship Fund, if necessary.
+With the Medical Hardship Fund program, we are able to assist full-time graduate students who might otherwise be unable to continue their studies because of an unanticipated financial burden due to serious illness or injury.

 In order to be considered under this program, you must meet all of the following criteria: